Deepak9912/LoveQuizz/README.md

 7. Script.js, functions on line 69 and 75 were adopted using previous LoveMath project through [Code Institute](https://codeinstitute.net/ie/)

 ## Special Thanks
-Special thanks to my mentor VVictor Miclovich, Slack Community, Kasia, Rebecca & Sean from tutor support for their assistance throughout this project.
+Special thanks to my mentor Victor Miclovich, Slack Community, Kasia, Rebecca & Sean from tutor support for their assistance throughout this project.